System76 and Ampere Collaborate on New Thelio Astra: An Interview with Joe Speed

 Why Thelio Astra?

 There is something to be said where if I need to physically touch the hardware or I need GPUs, there's not much that can beat that.
-Being able to do things like take a Thelio Astra and spin up 32 virtual four core mobile phone Socs or automotive ecus car computers and be running tests in parallel, that has a huge impact on your ability to do more tests faster.
+Being able to do things like take a Thelio Astra and spin up 32 virtual four core mobile phone Socs or automotive ECUs car computers and be running tests in parallel, that has a huge impact on your ability to do more tests faster.
 Because you can parallelize it.
 And if you can do more testing faster, that's more turns of the wheel, more complete testing per day.
 So I move from once a week to once a night per pull request.
 I can do the full regression testing and that's just going to be awesome for all of these people.
 So incredibly excited to be doing this with you all.
 And it's going to have a real impact on automotive quality, mobile quality.

 And, you know, for vehicles, this is stuff, you know, ultimately, like, it saves lives, right?
 It gets better products to market faster.
 You're going to help accelerate autonomous driving and democratize it so that more people can get into autonomous driving without having to front $100 million in data center GPU.
 So, yeah, it's genius.